-All employees and Directors are expected to:
+All Directors, Executive Management and employees are expected to, inter alia:

-- respect confidentiality and ensure that confidential information is only disclosed or discussed with people who are authorised to have access to it; - avoid any conflict of interest from arising that could compromise their ability to perform their duties impartially; - act in accordance with the Company's values and in the best interests of the Company; - behave honestly and with personal integrity, treating other employees and all stakeholders with respect; - use their authority in a fair and equitable manner; - act ethically and responsibly; - carry out their work with diligence and to a high standard; - operate within the law at all times; - comply with the spirit as well as the letter of the codes of conduct (if any) that apply to their profession; - abide by all of the policies of the Company and follow procedures, instructions and lawful directions that relate to their employment and duties;
+- act in accordance with the Company's values and in the best interests of the Group; - behave honestly and with personal integrity, treating all stakeholders with respect; - use their authority in a fair and equitable manner; - act ethically and responsibly; - carry out their work with diligence and to a high standard; - operate within the law at all times; - comply with the spirit as well as the letter of the codes of conduct (if any) that apply to their profession; - abide by all of the policies of the Group and follow procedures, instructions and lawful directions that relate to their duties;

-- not take advantage of their position or the opportunities arising therefrom for personal gain; - promote the interests of the Company and act in a manner that does not reflect negatively on the Company or harm its reputation; and - not bully, harass or discriminate against colleagues or members of the public.
+- not take advantage of their position or the opportunities arising therefrom for personal gain; - promote the interests of the Group and act in a manner that does not reflect negatively on the Group or harm its reputation.

-An employee that breaches the Code of Conduct may face disciplinary action.
-If an employee suspects that a breach of the Code of Conduct has occurred or will occur, he or she must report that breach to management.
+If a Director or employee suspects that a breach of the Code of Conduct has occurred or will occur, he or she must report that breach to the Company Secretary.
+All material breaches are reported by the Company Secretary to the Board.
 No employee will be disadvantaged or prejudiced if he or she reports in good faith a suspected breach.
 All reports will be acted upon and kept confidential.